alaincaltieri/create-jekyll-post-alfred-workflow/README.md

 post Money can buy happiness
 ```

 Then select a category.
 This field auto-completes as you type.
-To display all available categories, press spacebar.
+In Alfred 4, tap spacebar to display all available categories.

 ## Support multiple blogs